plusnew/core/README.md

   }]
 });

-vood.search('main/app'); // Returns all controllers matching the path vood.search(1);          // Returns the controller with the id vood.search('@each');    // Returns all controllers
+snew.search('main/app'); // Returns all controllers matching the path snew.search(1);          // Returns the controller with the id snew.search('@each');    // Returns all controllers

 ```